Roiak2/records/README.md

 # records
-GBIF querying package for given genus and timeframe
+GBIF querying package for a given genus and timeframe